peposlawa/peposlawa/README.md

-- 👋 Hi, I’m Paulina!
+👋 Hi, I’m Paulina!<br>
-- 👀 I’m interested in technology, Asian cultures, psychology & arts.
+👀 I’m interested in technology, Asian cultures, psychology & arts.<br>
-- 🌱 I’m currently learning how to code @ School Of Code.
+🌱 I’m currently learning how to code @ School Of Code.<br>
-- 📫 You can reach me @ my LinkedIn profile (link on the left!).
+📫 You can reach me @ my LinkedIn profile (link on the left!).<br>
-- ⚡ Fun fact: I have got a cat named... cat.
+⚡ Fun fact: I have got a cat named... cat.

 <!---
 peposlawa/peposlawa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.